 1. A lifetime opportunity to visit China

-China is an enormous and diverse country with hundreds of attractive places to see.
+China is a vast and diverse country with hundreds of attractive places to visit.

 The Great Wall of China and the Imperial Palace, the Li River, the Classical Gardens of Suzhou, the Leshan Giant Buddha, and Hangzhou’s Historic West Lake are some of the infinite tourist destinations.